Industrial/id-project/README.markdown

 ## Usage

-Running id-projects should work with very little configuration.
+Running id-project should work with very little configuration.
 Right now the policy is to enable all options by default.

 1. Put a file named `gulpfile.coffee` in your project directory containing: